bafnetwork/web3ttt/content/teacher-training-track/06-deploying-to-testnet/index.md

 ---
 title: '06 - Deploying to Testnet'
-description: 'How to deploy our smart contract to the Rinkeby testnet'
+description: 'How to deploy our smart contracts to the Rinkeby testnet'
 categories: ['lesson']
 tags: ['testnet', 'deploy', 'rinkeby', 'infura', 'truffle', 'metamask', 'remix']
 outputs: ['html', 'slides']
-katex: true
 ---

 ## What is a testnet?